railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

    Supply Method        Buy
    ==================== ======================

-Use the menu :menuselection:`Warehouse --> Products --> Products`, then click :guilabel:`New` to define a new product.
+Use the menu :menuselection:`Warehouse --> Product --> Products`, then click :guilabel:`New` to define a new product.

 .. figure:: images/stock_product.png